 Narrow job titles are fading into the distance, and employers are looking for candidates with a wide variety of skills to join most fields.
 As in any industry, the more you know, the more attractive you will be for a role in cybersecurity.
 Amassing a breadth of security, cloud, and networking knowledge will help your chances of being a top candidate and help you execute in the long run as you combat all kinds of present-day and future attacks to defeat the cyber kill chain.

-There are many threats out there coming from all sorts of areas, and combatting the cyber kill chain requires specific skills.
-If we look at the seven steps of the cyber kill chain—reconnaissance, weaponization, delivery, exploitation, installation, command and control, actions—we can shine the light on the processes and use that as a roadmap to see what kinds of skills we need to develop to thwart each step.
+There are many threats out there coming from all sorts of areas, and combating the cyber kill chain requires specific skills.
+If we look at the seven steps of the cyber kill chain—reconnaissance, weaponization, delivery, exploitation, installation, command and control, and actions—we can shine the light on the processes and use that as a roadmap to see what kinds of skills we need to develop to thwart each step.

 There are many free training programs out there to get started.
 The Fortinet NSE Certification Program prepares professionals for a career in cybersecurity and trains you on multiple Fortinet products.
 (It’s best to get various vendor training to become familiar with other cybersecurity products as well.)
 Non-vendor training and penetration testing (also called “pen testing” or “ethical hacking”) can also be interesting and educational.
 Concentrate on ethical hacking techniques to understand the mindset and tactics of cyber adversaries, but also find training and information on: